benmerckx/diff-match-patch/README.md

 Parses a block of text (which was presumably created by the patch_toText function) and returns an array of patch objects.

-#### `patch_apply(patches, text1) => [text2, results]`
+#### `patch_apply(patches, text1) => {text: text2, applied: results}`

 Applies a list of patches to text1.
-The first element of the return value is the newly patched text.
-The second element is an array of true/false values indicating which of the patches were successfully applied.
+The text property of the return value is the newly patched text.
+The applied property is an array of true/false values indicating which of the patches were successfully applied.
 [Note that this second element is not too useful since large patches may get broken up internally, resulting in a longer results list than the input with no way to figure out which patch succeeded or failed.
 A more informative API is in development.]
 The previously mentioned Match_Distance and Match_Threshold properties are used to evaluate patch application on text which does not match exactly.
 In addition, the diff_match_patch.Patch_DeleteThreshold property determines how closely the text within a major (~64 character) delete needs to match the expected text.
 If Patch_DeleteThreshold is closer to 0, then the deleted text must match the expected text more closely.
 If Patch_DeleteThreshold is closer to 1, then the deleted text may contain anything.
 In most use cases Patch_DeleteThreshold should just be set to the same value as Match_Threshold.